Trauma-Informed Cannabis Consumption? Yes, Please.

 This is Jane has a few different creation stories.
-The concept came after discussing childhood sexual trauma during a photo shoot for Cannabis for Breakfast, a blog and wellness platform I started after realizing the healing benefits of medicating with cannabis myself.
+The concept came after discussing childhood sexual trauma during a photoshoot with photographer Morgan English for Cannabis for Breakfast, a blog and wellness platform started in 2017 after realizing the healing benefits of medicating with cannabis herself.

 The name, This is Jane, came after describing the project to two other womxn in the cannabis space back in 2018.

-This is Jane Project was born when I realized just how powerful that documentation process could be in the normalization and de(stigmatization) of trauma-informed cannabis consumption.
+This is Jane Project was born from the realization of how powerful that documentation process could be in the normalization and de(stigmatization) of trauma-informed cannabis consumption.

 Survivors of trauma depend on social acceptance and the support of the communities they occupy.
 Telling our stories, through a variety of mediums, we plan to destigmatize conversations around that trauma, healing, and medicating with cannabis.

 We are a safe space for any self-identified woman to courageously bring voice to topics otherwise left unmentioned.
-This multimedia project includes intimate, donation based events, a nationwide black and white photo-activism campaign, TRAUMATIZED event series/open mic, and ultimately, a feature documentary production telling our stories.
+This multimedia project includes intimate, donation-based events, a nationwide black and white photo-activism campaign, programming to support and educate survivors, and a feature documentary production telling our stories!

 Because that’s what we’re talking about here: consuming cannabis as an alternative to, or in collaboration with, other healing interventions aimed at helping one confront, overcome, and heal trauma.